Become a Pima NRCD Cooperator

 c) is eligible for appointment to the office of Pima NRCD Supervisor.

-- While the USDA Natural Resources Conservation Service (NRCS) can connect you with major Farm Bill grant funding, often they require the applicant to come up with matching funds.
-The Pima NRCD can connect help you with State, local and other funding resources to help you meet the matching funds requirement.
+- While the USDA Natural Resources Conservation Service (NRCS) can connect you with major Farm Bill grant funding, often they require the applicant to come up with non-federal matching funds.
+The Pima NRCD can connect you with State, local and other funding resources to help you meet the matching funds requirement.